Dhorcas/alx-system_engineering-devops/0x01-shell_permissions/README.md

 touch. create an empty file
 chmod. add execute permission
-chmod +114. give execution permission to owner and group owner and read permission to other users chmod +222. give execution permission to everyody chmod +007.no permission to owner and group. all permissions to other users only
+chmod +114. give execution permission to owner and group owner and read permission to other users chmod +111. give execution permission to everyody chmod +007.no permission to owner and group. all permissions to other users only chmod chmod --reference. this command sets the mode of a file to be the same as another chmod chmod chmod